the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Bike Paths are now standalone buildings boosting Culture instead of improved Transport Networks: they add +1 Culture to Road and Railroad tiles within 2 tiles of the city center.
 They are available much earlier, at Railroads.
 - Citizens' Assembly now increases Production instead of Science.
 - Defense Committee only adds a 10% unit production bonus (down from 20%).
-- New UB: Pithouse (replaces Food Store, adds +50 City HP and +1 Food/Culture)
+- New UB: Pithouse (replaces Food Store, adds +20 City HP and +1 Food/Culture)

 #### Commonwealth
 - Peace Memorial no longer generates Faith.
 Instead, it adds +1 Local Happiness to every owned city during peacetime.
+- Caravan Office buffed to +3 base Water.
 - Black Site no longer has a minor Food penalty.
 - Embassy no longer increases GP generation.
 It now increases influence gain from Water gifts to City-States and receives the +10% growth and +5% Production bonuses of the standard Council.
 - Parliament now adds scaling Water yields instead of scaling Science yields and cuts CS influence degradation in half.
-- New UU: Field Preparations Squad (replaces Forward Observer, has an extra movement point and can build Roads, Railroads, Forts and Trenches in half as much time as standard Workers)
+- New UU: Field Preparations Squad (replaces Forward Observer, has an extra movement point and can build Roads, Railroads, Forts and Trenches in half the time of standard Workers)
 - New UBs:
   - Sharecropper Farm (replaces Greenhouse, adds +1 Food to worked Cattle/Goats tiles, adds +1 Water to active Farmers after discovering Hydroponics)
   - Commonwealth Reserve (replaces Water Storage, adds +20% to the city's total Water yields instead of 10%, adds +1 Water to active Merchants)